yetanalytics/dl4clj/README.md

 ```

 ## NOTES
+-- MOVE THIS SECTION TO BEFORE EXAMPLES
+-- UPDATE DESCRIPTION OF FNS FOUND IN THIS LIBRARY

 There are 3 types of arg structures for fns found in this libarary
 - single arg, just pass the arg to the function